ancient-military-history

 Centralized Militia: The Equal-Field and Militia Systems

 The Sui and early Tang dynasties created a powerful synthesis of previous models.
 They reinstated centralized bureaucratic control over recruitment while integrating the cost-effective militia concept of the tuntian.
-This was known as the Fubing (Garrison Militia) system.
-It was tightly linked to the Equal-field System (Juntian), where the state allocated land to free peasant households.
-In exchange for the land, male peasants were registered in a militia unit.
+This was known as the Fubing (Garrison Militia) system, which was tightly linked to the Equal-field System (Juntian).
+Under the equal-field system, the state allocated land to free peasant households—typically 100 mu (about 14 acres) per adult male—in exchange for taxes and military service.
+In return for the land, male peasants were registered in a militia unit.
 Most militiamen farmed their land and participated in local training during the off-season.
 They were required to provide their own equipment, including swords, bows, and armor, depending on their specific role in the unit.
 They served in rotation, spending a few months a year on guard duty in the capital (Chang'an) or on the frontiers, traveling in organized groups.
+The Fubing system was organized into 634 garrisons across the empire, each with a designated strength of 800 to 1,200 men.

 Advantages and Decline of the Fubing

-The Fubing system was fiscally genius for the early Tang.
+The Fubing system was fiscally brilliant for the early Tang.
 The state maintained a large, trained reserve force at minimal cost.
-The soldiers were self-sufficient farmers motivated to defend their land.
-It created a disciplined, highly effective military that allowed Emperors like Tang Taizong to break the Eastern Turkic Khaganate and establish Chinese hegemony over the Silk Road.
+The soldiers were self-sufficient farmers motivated to defend their land and social status.
+The system produced disciplined, highly effective military units that allowed emperors like Tang Taizong to break the Eastern Turkic Khaganate and establish Chinese hegemony over the Silk Road.
 This system succeeded because of the accurate land surveys and household registers maintained by the Tang bureaucracy.
+At its peak in the 7th and early 8th centuries, the Fubing provided around 600,000 registered troops, though not all were simultaneously active.

-- System Collapse: By the mid-8th century, the equal-field system broke down due to land accumulation by wealthy estates.
-Peasant households lost their land and thus their obligation to serve.
+- System Collapse: By the mid-8th century, the equal-field system broke down due to land accumulation by wealthy estates and monasteries.
+Peasant households lost their land and thus their ability to provide equipment.
+Many abandoned their plots to become tenants, evading registration.
 The Fubing system disintegrated, forcing the Tang to rely on permanent, professional frontier armies commanded by military governors (Jiedushi).
-This shift solved a recruitment problem but created a political disaster, leading to the catastrophic An Lushan Rebellion and the eventual fragmentation of the Tang empire.
+This shift solved a recruitment problem but created a political disaster: the Jiedushi became autonomous warlords, leading to the catastrophic An Lushan Rebellion (755–763) and the eventual fragmentation of the Tang empire.
+The Fubing system's decline is a classic case study in institutional decay.

 The Song Dynasty: The Rise of the Professional Standing Army